SuviHub/SnakeGame/README.md

-# Snake Game - Eat All You Can
+# Snake Game - Slither Your Way
 A classic Snake Game built with JavaScript, HTML, and CSS.
 Features smooth animations, real-time controls, sound effects, and persistent high-score tracking using localStorage.
 Play, grow the snake by eating food, and avoid collisions with walls or yourself.
 ## Key Features
 #### 1. Smooth Animation